SummaryRead the full fact sheet

 - pregnant women (at any stage of pregnancy)

-- all Aboriginal and Torres Strait Islander people aged from six months and over
+- all Aboriginal and Torres Strait Islander people aged from 6 months and over

-- children on long-term aspirin therapy aged six months to 10 years
+- children on long-term aspirin therapy from 6 months to 10 years

-- children aged from six months to under five years of age.
+- children aged from 6 months to under 5 years.

 - staff in long-term care facilities or nursing homes